DataGreed/datagreed.pro/_projects/listenable.markdown

 todo: put the container above in yaml and render it automatically

-todo: add platforms with links to corresponding pages

 todo: as a part of a company Highbrow, inc

-todo: would be great to add a distill-like header with platform with links, type (education service), time period, my role, platforms, etc.

 ## iOS App